 We need balance in every aspect of our lives.
 Right now we, the people, put money and fame on pedestal plus all the other things we don’t have but look cool.
 Quite a destructive behavior if you ask me.

 The constant desire for more money turns into permanent dissatisfaction no matter the successes one reaches.
 It’s like an endless loop of wanting more things.
 This is where lagom comes to the rescue.
 Offering moderation and balanced way of living.
 I encourage you to embrace this new way of thinking and acting in your daily life.

-Making Life Less Complicated
+Lesson #2: Make Your Life Less Complicated

 You must say “stop” when you’ve had enough.

 Life is already too complicated.
 There are thousands of things fighting for our attention daily: social media interactions, live interactions, pressure coming from our regular jobs, family members, friends, society as a whole.
 I recently spent more than 30 hours choosing a new laptop.
 That’s insane.
 That’s a huge waste.
 That’s also not lagom.
 I simply wanted to find the perfect product for the money I was about to spend.
 Ok, but at what cost?
-I was off balance.
+I was off-balance.